UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 Tips and Service Charges

-Tips and service charges are not part of the UK minimum wage per hour.
-It means they should get paid over the minimum wage—the UK minimum wage per hour guarantees fair wages.
+Tips and service charges are not included in the UK minimum wage per hour, which means they should be paid more than the minimum wage—the UK minimum wage per hour guarantees fair wages.
 However, tips and service charges are not regulated.

 Accommodation provided by the employer

-The fact that a company provides housing is another thing that needs to come to light when figuring out the minimum wage per hour in the UK.
-If a company gives an employee a place to live as part of their job, the cost of the area to live should be considered.
+Another factor that needs to be considered when figuring out the minimum wage per hour in the UK is whether a company provides housing.
+If a company gives an employee a place to live as part of their job, the cost of the area should be considered.

 Expenses related to employment